History of NCEPOD

 Can an individual refer a case to NCEPOD?

-Primarily, the organisation exists to alert clinicians and hospital management to practice which may not have been of the best quality and to recommend improvements.
+The organisation exists to alert clinicians and hospital management to practice which may not have been of the best quality and to recommend improvements.
 It does not audit individual clinician's performance and it has no direct involvement in individual patient care and is not able to provide medical opinions or to recommend specialists.
 If you require help in these matters please contact your general practitioner who will be able to direct you appropriately.

 The requirement to participate in the work of NCEPOD?